Building A Budget With Allocations - All Flexibility Levels

 - Language Access support (translation and interpretation) can be provided through the Language Access Unit.
 Contact Vicki.De-Javier@k12.dc.gov for more information or use the links above.

-- Professional Development/Coaching support is available through the LAD Instructional Unit and through the Cluster Support Model (CSM).
+- Professional development/coaching support is available through the LAD Instructional Unit and through the Cluster Support Model (CSM).
 Reach out to the assigned LAD CSM member for the school cluster.
-For additional information regarding the LAD supports through the School Cluster Model, please contact Maria.Austria@k12.dc.gov.
+For additional information regarding the LAD supports through the School Cluster Model, please contact maria.austria@k12.dc.gov.

 Point of Contact

-Special Education
+Special Education – Inclusion

 Purpose